 Using this Site

-Canadian entrepreneur and philanthropist Seymour Schulich and Dr. Daniel Woolf partnered to gift their personal collections of rare books to Queen’s.
+Canadian entrepreneur and philanthropist Seymour Schulich and Dr. Daniel Woolf partnered to gift their personal collections of rare books to Queen’s University.
 In recognition of their generosity and vision, the university established the Schulich-Woolf Rare Book Collection.

 Combining more than 400 volumes from their personal collections, the Schulich-Woolf Rare Book Collection is focused on history and culture as expressed through early modern printing.
-The collection spans early 16th-century history to 20th-century imprints on Canadian history and travel.
-The bulk of the collection are works from the 16th and 18th century on English history.
+The collection spans 15th-century history to 20th-century imprints on Canadian history and travel.
+The bulk of the collection are works of English history from the 16th to 18th centuries.

-Through Mr. Schulich's continued support, we have actively added to the original 400 volume donation by acquiring 16th-century English printed books.
+Through Mr. Schulich's support, we have actively added to the original 400 volume donation.
 Most of the new acquisitions are the only copies in public collections in Canada and we strive to collect materials that enhance both the collection and scholarship.

 Our Intent